-In this series we’ve already looked at Google and Apple’s chat innovations, as well as payment services in messaging platforms.
+In this series, we’ve already looked at Google and Apple’s chat innovations, as well as payment services in messaging platforms.
 But now we turn our attention to web apps and consider just how important they are – as customer service and conversion tools.

-With so many user touchpoints at our disposal it can often be easy to overlook good old fashioned websites as a primary source of customer contact(!).
+With so many user touchpoints at our disposal, it can often be easy to overlook good old fashioned websites as a primary source of customer contact(!).

 The fact is, when someone visits your site they are actively looking for something.
 They are engaging with your content – the same content your marketing and SEO team have worked so hard to make it attractive, compelling, and relevant.

 Now is not the time to let prospects get away!
-You need to deepen their experience and use this opportune moment to educate, inspire, or incentivise your visitors.
+You need to deepen their experience and use this opportune moment to educate, inspire, or incentivize your visitors.
 But how do you do that?